axiidotsh/PushDash/README.md

-# Push Dash
+Push Dash

-Upload files via CLI, manage them in a beautiful dashboard.
-Preview, search, and share with one command.
+Effortlessly upload files from the CLI and manage them in a clean, intuitive dashboard.
+Preview your assets, search instantly, organize with ease, and share them anywhere — all with a single command.
+Push Dash keeps your workflow fast, simple, and beautifully streamlined.